intositeme/ts2016/syllabus/01_Week-1/README.md

 #### CSS
-Casscading Style Sheets.
+Cascading Style Sheets.
 CSS styles can be included both [inline](https://developer.mozilla.org/en/docs/Web/HTML/Element/style) and by importing it with the `<link>` tag.

 	<!-- importing an external file containing the styles -->